SONY VENICE HIRE Venice rental/hire: The brand new Venice...

 SONY PXW FS7 RENTAL

-The Sony PXW-FS7 Camera offers, as other digital film cameras, the possibility of recording in CUSTOM MODE (compressed color signal) or S-LOG3 and S-LOG2 (logarithmic curve).
+The Sony PXW-FS7 Camera offers, like other digital film cameras, the possibility of recording in CUSTOM MODE (compressed color signal) or S-LOG3 and S-LOG2 (logarithmic curve).
 It also allows LUT monitoring through its SDI outputs, or in its LCD when "CINE EI MODE" is set.
-Any of these curve modes, even if you have to compress latitude for TV broadcast, adjusts whites and leaves them 90% lower to have a wider margen to manipulate images with high light situations (91-110%).
+Any of these curve modes, even if you have to compress latitude for TV broadcast, adjust whites and leave them 90% lower to have a wider margin to manipulate images with high light situations (91-110%).
 Images filmed under these parameters appear underexposed and without contrast, but to compensate, there are many stops to manipulate low and high lights.
-To control light exposition, we'll use the waveform that measures filmed signal; this way, if we apply a LUT, the measured signal will show that LUT's values.
+To control light exposition, we'll use the waveform that measures filmed signal; this way, if we apply a LUT, the measured signal will show LUT's values.
 Each LUT has its own exposition level, but generally mid-grey appears in the 41% curve's position.